mypiaware/virtual-radar-server-installation/README.md

 ## VRS Plugins

 This VRS installation script will install the following VRS plugins.
-Note that many of the plugins are disabled by default.
+Note that many of the plugins are disabled by default, and some plugins are available only on certain versions of VRS.
 Click on each for more information on the plugin.
   * [Custom Content Plugin](http://www.virtualradarserver.co.uk/Documentation/CustomContent/Default.aspx)
   * [Database Editor Plugin](http://www.virtualradarserver.co.uk/Download.aspx#panel-database-editor)
   * [Database Writer Plugin](http://www.virtualradarserver.co.uk/Documentation/DatabaseWriter/Default.aspx)